substrate-asia/hackathon-2023-summer/projects/42-CBIndex/README.md

-## 基本资料
+## Basic Information

-项目名称：CBIndex

-项目立项日期：2023.05.17
+Project Name: CBIndex

+Initation Date: 2023.05.17

-## 项目整体简介
+## Project Overview

 ### Project Introduction

-The project is named CBIndex.
-CBIndex is a transformative decentralized crypto investment tool and protocol fostering an innovative environment for individuals and entities to manage and grow their crypto assets.
-CBIndex encompasses a comprehensive suite of tools that empower users with unprecedented access to crypto investment through various vehicles, such as copy-investing, actively managed on-chain funds, and index funds.
-It presents a truly democratized ecosystem where anyone can effortlessly create, manage, and integrate crypto indices regardless of background or expertise.
-With CBIndex, setting up, managing, and investing in diverse investment vehicles becomes accessible and user-friendly.
+As a decentralized asset management platform, CBIndex provides various crypto investment tools built on the CBI protocol, fostering an innovative environment for individuals and entities to manage and grow their crypto assets.

+CBIndex encompasses a comprehensive suite of tools that empower users with unprecedented access to crypto investment through various vehicles, such as copy-investing, actively managed on-chain funds, and on-chain index funds.

+It delivers a democratized ecosystem where anyone can effortlessly make crypto investment decisions by copying seasoned investors or participating in active and index funds.

+Using the CBIndex simulator, one can try out, learn and practice crypto investments in a well-simulated environment.
+With the index tool, anyone can become a crypto index provider by building, managing, and promoting their crypto indices.

 ### Project Background and Problem to Solve

-Most crypto investors make bad investment decisions:
+**Most crypto investors make bad investment decisions:**

-(1) Lead to financial losses and market volatility;
+> Lead to financial losses and market volatility;
+>

-(2) Result in diminished market confidence;
+> Result in diminished market confidence;
+>

-(3) Trigger stricter regulatory scrutiny and hindered ecosystem growth.
+> Trigger stricter regulatory scrutiny and hindered ecosystem growth.

-CBIndex solves the problems with various on-chain investment vehicles:
+**CBIndex solves the problems with various on-chain investment vehicles:**

-(1) Provide mirrored investing for newbies to gain profits via copying seasoned investors;
+- Provide mirrored investing for newbies to gain profits via copying seasoned investors;

-(2) Provide actively managed funds and index funds functionalities so that everyone can create, manage and invest in on-chain funds;
+- Provide actively managed funds and index funds functionalities so that everyone can create, manage and invest in on-chain funds;

-(3) Equip each user with powerful investment simulators to play with.
+- Equip each user with powerful investment simulators to play with.

 ### Project Demo